wright-group/wright-cookiecutter-workup/README.md

-# wright-cookiecutter-workup
+# wright-manuscript-cookiecutter
-Boilerplate for working up data.
-Integration with OSF storage.
+A template for easily starting a data report.

+Features:
+* data is configured to be sourced from OSF (no git storage needed)
+*